Music of Central Asia: Preservation of Asian musical heritage

-In 2000 the Aga Khan Trust for Culture established a music initiative with the goal of assisting to preserve Central Asia's musical heritage.
+In 2000 the Aga Khan Trust for Culture established a music initiative to assist in the preservation of Central Asia's musical heritage.
 Known as the Aga Khan Music Initiative in Central Asia (AKMICA), the programme works with tradition-bearers throughout Central Asia to ensure that their traditions are passed down to a new generation of artists and audiences, inside and outside the region.
-AKMICA has also produced and sponsored music tours and festivals, is engaged in documentation and dissemination, and collaborates with the Silk Road Project.
+AKMICA has also produced and sponsored music tours and festivals, is engaged in documentation and dissemination and collaborates with the Silk Road Project.